tredly/tredly/README.md

 ## Configuration

 Tredly can be configured in a number of ways, depending on what you are trying to achieve.
-We recommend you read the wiki article <http://www.tredly.com/docs/?cat=4> to understand the options you can configure in Tredly.
+We recommend you read the Tredly docs at <http://www.tredly.com/docs/?cat=4> to understand the options you can configure in Tredly.

 ## Usage

 Tredly incorporates a number of commands for manipulating partitions and their containers.
-To see a full list of these commands, go to the **[Tredly docs website](http://www.tredly.com/docs/?p=9)**
+To see a full list of these commands, go to the **[Tredly docs website](http://www.tredly.com/docs/?p=141)**

 ## Container examples